-What is required?
-Now, your case is going like this.
-You will be using t distribution which is x bar minus mu by s by root n.
-You will be using distribution that is why the reason is n is less than 30.
-Please keep in mind when you sample from normal population with sigma population variance is known, irrespective of your sample space you will use z distribution.
-Population variance is not known but sample size is large, you will use z distribution.
-Population variance is not known, sample size is small but you are sampling from normal distribution, that is t you have to use.
-See rest of the things are same.
-Now, in case of t I told you earlier that there will be degrees of freedom for t distribution.
-In this case this will be n minus 1 degrees of freedom.
+Which is $\overline{x}$ - $\mu$ by s by $\sqrt{n}$ you will be using distribution that is why the reason is n is less than 30 please keep in mind when you sample from normal population with $\sigma$ population variance is known irrespective of your sample space you will use z distribution population variance is not known but sample size is large you will use z distribution population variance is not known sample size is small but you are sampling from normal distribution that is t you have to use see rest of the things are same.

+Now in case of t I told you earlier that there will be degrees of freedom for t distribution in this case this will be n-1 degrees of freedom so let us see the t distribution.